bernhardAxonIvy/doc/source/engine-guide/integration/cluster/load-balancer.rst

 balancing, and proxying for TCP and HTTP-based applications.
 It is very easy to setup and also offers a Docker image that only needs minimal configuration.

-We provide an :dev-url:`sample on GitHub </link/docker-scaling>` how to setup an
+We provide an :link-url:`sample on GitHub <docker-scaling>` how to setup an
 |ivy-engine| Cluster using HAProxy as the load balancer within docker-compose.